176 measures to steal a country

 Who knows when the devaluation will happen?
 The same people who will order it.
 They protect themselves first.
 The rest find out later.

-"Tourist assets: case-by-case approval"
+"Tourist assets: approval on a case-by-case basis"

 And then the phrase that says it all appears: "case-by-case approval."